Maalavika Sundar

-Maalavika Sundar is an Indian playback singer and actress, who works in predominately Tamil cinema.
+Maalavika Sundar is an Indian playback singer and actress, who works in predominantly Tamil cinema.
 She participated in the reality show, Super Singer 3, in 2010 which was aired in Star Vijay and Indian Idol.
 She made her acting debut with the film Velvet Nagaram in 2020.

 Early life

 Maalavika stated classical music with Srimathi Padmavathi Ananthagopalan younger sister of Lalgudi Jayaraman.
 Maalavika Sundar married Ashwin Kashyap Raghuraman he is an entrepreneur.

 Career

 Maalavika worked as a carnatic singer before her film career.
 She made her debut as a playback singer with the folk song "Dang Dang" for Manam Kothi Paravai (2012), and the song's popularity earned her the name "Dang Dang" Malavika.
 She went on to sing several other songs notably "Karuppu Nerathazhagi" from Komban (2015) and "Gum Zaare" for Kadavul Irukaan Kumaru (2016).